ACLzz/keywarden/README.md

 ## Hotkeys
 - DEL button after select row in passwords table: deletes this password
 - Right mouse click on cell in passwords table: copies data to clipboard without showing content of that cell
+- Click on password -> drag it to another collection: your password changed collection

 ## Used technologies
 - `Gradle` as build tool